June 28, 2016 Interviews

 with the Artisan in her new york studio

-Aziza Nicole is a painter, a sculptor, and a builder; essentially a handcrafted artisan.
-Simultaneously a maker of jewelry and a visual artist she draws inspiration in beauty, truth and her multi-layered cultural heritage.
+Aziza Nicole is a painter, sculptor, and builder.
+In essence, she is a modern-day handcrafted artisan.
+Simultaneously a maker of jewelry and a visual artist, she draws inspiration from beauty, truth and her multi-layered cultural heritage.
 Originally from PG County in Maryland, Aziza is now based in New York City where she honors her craft as an artist.
 She tells us all about her love of working with her hands, not being afraid to learn from others and embracing her inner self.

 By Sienna Fekete